mhowlett/ngx_stub_status_prometheus/README.md

 ## Usage

-Place the stub_status_prometheus directive in a location context.
+Place the stub_status_prometheus directive in a /metrics location context, as expected by prometheus.
 Here is a complete, minimalistic configuration:

     events {